How good is your Laplace approximation of the Bayesian posterior? Finite-sample computable error bounds for a variety of useful divergences: Example applications

 \subsection{Our bounds work under misspecification: Poisson likelihood with gamma prior and exponential data}

 First, we look at a one-dimensional conjugate model, for which we can compare our bounds on the difference of means and the difference of variances to the ground truth.
-We consider a Poisson likelihood and a gamma prior with shape equal to $0.1$ and rate equal to $3$.
-Our data are generated from the exponential distribution with mean $10$. \Cref{mean_gamma,variance_gamma} show that our bounds (in the MAP-centric approach) on the difference of means and the difference of variances get close to the true difference of means and the true difference of variances for sample sizes above around $250$.
+We consider a Poisson likelihood and a gamma prior with shape equal to $0.1$ and rate equal to $3$, which yields a weakly log-concave posterior.
+Our data are generated from the exponential distribution with mean $10$. \Cref{fig:mean_gamma,fig:variance_gamma} show that our bounds (in the MAP-centric approach) on the difference of means and the difference of variances get close to the true difference of means and the true difference of variances for sample sizes above around $250$.
 More detail on how one can compute the constants appearing in the bounds can be found in \Cref{calculations_poisson}.

-\subsection{Our bounds work for non log-concave posteriors: Weibull likelihood with inverse-gamma prior}
+\subsection{Our bounds work for heavy-tailed posteriors: Weibull likelihood with inverse-gamma prior}

 Now, we consider another conjugate model and compare our bounds to the ground truth.
-In this case, the posterior is not log-concave.
-In our experiment, we set the shape of the Weibull to $\frac{1}{2}$ and we make inference about the scale.
+In this case, the posterior is heavy-tailed, which represents one common way that non-log-concavity arises in practice.
+In our experiment, we set the shape of the Weibull to $\frac{1}{2}$, and we make inference about the scale.
 The prior is inverse-gamma with shape equal to $3$ and scale equal to $10$.
-The data are Weibull with shape $1/2$ and scale $1$. \Cref{mean_weibull,variance_weibull} demonstrate that our bounds on the difference of means and the difference of variances (in the MAP centric approach) get close to the true difference of means and the true difference of variances for sample sizes in low thousands.
+The data are Weibull with shape $1/2$ and scale $1$. \Cref{fig:mean_weibull,fig:variance_weibull} demonstrate that our bounds on the difference of means and the difference of variances (in the MAP-centric approach) get close to the true difference of means and the true difference of variances for sample sizes in low thousands.
+Our bounds take large values for small sample sizes --- a phenomenon explained in detail in \cref{sec:sample_size_dep} above.
 More detail on how one can compute the constants appearing in the bounds can be found in \Cref{calculations_weibull}.

-\subsection{Our bounds work for multivariate heavy-tailed posteriors: logistic regression with Student's t prior}
+\subsection{Our bounds work for multivariate non-log-concave posteriors: logistic regression with Student's t prior}

+While the examples above have a one-dimensional parameter, we next show that our bounds are computable and non-vacuous for a multivariate posterior.
+Like the Weibull example above, it is not log-concave.
+But in this case, the non-log-concavity arises closer to the central mass of the distribution rather than in the tails.